TamsinHuggins/lab-stocks-UI/README.md

 ﻿# lab-stocks-UI

-## Create a New React App using Vite
+## Create a new React app using Vite

 - react-stocks-demo is chosen to be the name of the project for this demo.
 - Vite is a build tool for the project.